StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 12/4 React Hooks/Exercise.md

 Use `useEffect` to simulate an API call that fetches tasks.
 The `setTimeout` function is used to delay the update of the tasks state, simulating an asynchronous fetch operation.

-## Bonus Task: Use useContext to Handle Task Input and Add New Tasks
+## Task 4: Use useContext to Handle Task Input and Add New Tasks
 ### Objective:
 Use the useContext hook to handle task input and add new tasks to the list.